 For Bacs Direct Debit and SEDA payments, mandates need to be registered by your bank or service bureau.
 This gives you authorization to collect payments.
 Payments cannot be collected before mandates are registered.

 FinDock uses mandate schedules to collect new mandates into registration files.
 The files are generated by ProcessingHub and uploaded to Chatter for you to download and send to your bank.
-For SmartDebit, the file transfer process is handled by the Automated Direct Debit Instruction Service (AUDDIS) service.
+For Bacs Direct Debit with SmartDebit, the file transfer process is automatic.

-For further information about mandate schedules, see (work-in-progress).
+For further information about mandate schedules, see Using mandate schedules.